How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Variance estimation

+\subsection{Estimating VAR($\hat{\psi}$) when $\hat{\theta}$ solves (partial) score equations, $\psi$ does not depend on $\theta$: building on standard software}

-We can also estimate the limiting variance by subtracting a variance correction term from the sandwich estimator that will usually be provided by standard software, when the nuisance parameter $\theta^*$ is estimated in a first step.
+The variance of $\hat{\psi}$ can also be estimated by subtracting a variance correction term from the usual sandwich estimator, often provided by standard software after the nuisance parameter $\theta$ is estimated in a first step.
 This works as follows.
-From (\ref{betahatminbetaprime}),
+In Web-appendix~A we show that equation~(\ref{betahatminbetaprime}) implies that the variance of $\hat{\psi}$ is approximately